 - salt, to taste

-- Heat 0.5 cup of oil in a pot and add 1.5 Onion that you chopped.
-Once they are slightly brown, add beef and wait for it to change color.
-Stir beef a bit while you wait for it to change its color.
-Add garlic and ginger paste (If you are allergic to any of them you may skip this step).
+- Heat 1/2 cup of oil in a pot and add the 1 1/2 onion that you chopped.
+Once the onions are slightly brown, add beef and wait for it to change color.
+Stir beef a bit while you wait.
+Add garlic and ginger paste (if you are allergic to either of them, you may skip this step).
 Add 8 to 10 cups of water and salt to taste.
-Once meat softens, separate meat from the stock.
+Once the meat softens, separate meat from the stock.

-- Rinse rice and few times and let them rest in cold water while meat tenders.
-It is also now a good time to soak raisins for later use.
+- Rinse the rice a few times and let it rest in cold water while the meat becomes tender.
+It is also now a good time to soak the raisins for later use.

-- Once the beef is almost softened take a pot and fill it with water and add some salt.
-Once water starts boiling add rice to it.
-Once rice is 3/4 done (It can take from 5 mins to 10 mins depending on the quality of the rice, shape of the pot and water temperature) stain water out of the rice and let rice rest in the stainer.
+- Once the beef is almost softened, take a pot and fill it with water and add some salt.
+Once the water starts boiling, add the rice to it.
+Once the rice is 3/4 done (it can take from 5 minutes to 10 minutes, depending on the quality of the rice, shape of the pot, and water temperature), strain water out of the rice and let the rice rest in the strainer.

-- Boil the stock further until it is reduced to half or it is reasonably thick and add 1-2 tsp sugar, 1tsp garam masala and 1 tsp Cumin (Whole Zeera).
+- Boil the stock further until it is reduced by half or it is reasonably thick.
+Add 1 to 2 teaspoons sugar, 1 teaspoon garam masala, and 1 teaspoon cumin (whole zeera).

-- Pour 0.3 cup of oil and in a wok/pan.
-Add 0.5 onion diced precisely and fry until brown.
-Add boiled meat and fry from 3-5 mins.
-Keep on adding a little bit of stock prepared in last step sporadically.
+- Pour 1/3 cup of oil in a wok/pan.
+Add 1/2 onion diced precisely and fry until brown.
+Add boiled meat and fry for 3 to 5 minutes.
+Sporadically add in a little bit of the stock prepared in the last step.

-- Pour 0.2 cup of oil in a pan and warm it a bit.
-Add julienne carrots and stir fry them for 4 to 5 mins.
-Add 2-3 tsp of sugar and add raisins (After darining water out of them).
+- Pour just shy of 1/4 cup of oil in a pan and warm it a bit.
+Add the julienned carrots and stir-fry them for 4 to 5 minutes.
+Add 2 to 3 teaspoons of sugar and the raisins (after draining the water from them).
 Be cautious as raisins gets burned very easily.
-Keep on adding a little bit of stock prepared in step 5 sporadically.
+Keep on adding a little bit of the stock prepared in step 5 sporadically.

-- Take a pot with wide diameter.
+- Take a pot with a wide diameter.
 Put some oil on the bottom and add a layer of rice in it.
-Add items prepared in step 4, 5 and 6 (half ofmixture prepared in 6th step should be kept of topping).
-Now add another layer of rice and on top of that add the remaining mixture prepared in 6th step.
-Now cover the pot, put it on very low flame and let flavors mix into the rice (It should take about 10-15 mins).
+Add the items prepared in steps 4, 5 and 6 (but half of the mixture prepared in the 6th step should be kept for a topping).
+Now add another layer of rice and on top of that add the remaining mixture prepared in the 6th step.
+Now cover the pot, put it on very low flame, and let flavors mix into the rice (it should take about 10 to 15 minutes).
 Try not to open it again and again.